Disease Modifying Therapies Choices booklet

 How can it help?

-People with RRMS showed a reduction of around two thirds in the number of relapses, fewer MS lesions detected during MRI scans and a significantly reduced rate of disease progression.
+In studies, people with rapidly evolving severe RRMS showed a decrease of 81 per cent in relapses when taking natalizumab.
+People with RRMS showed a reduction of around two-thirds in the number of relapses, fewer MS lesions detected during MRI scans and a significantly reduced rate of condition progression (53) (54) (55).

 How is it administered?

-In 2021, Tysabri was authorized for use in injection form.
-This is to be given as a monthly subcutaneous (under the skin) injection, via a healthcare professional in clinic.
-Studies show that subcutaneous Tysabri is as effective and safe as intravenous Tysabri.
+Tysabri is administered by intravenous infusion every four weeks at either an infusion centre or a hospital.
+It has been evidenced that Tysabri is as effective when administered every six weeks, lowering the risk of potential side effects (56).
+In 2021, Tysabri was authorised for use in injection form.
+This is to be given as a monthly subcutaneous injection by a healthcare professional.
+Studies show that subcutaneous Tysabri is as effective and safe as the intravenous infusion version (57).

 Who manufactures it?